jasonkarns/brew-npm/README.md

 Files with `.bash` and `.sh` will be associated with bash and files ending in `.zsh` will be associated with zsh.

-## Philosophy
+## Philosophy/Warning

-This is **not** for installing development libraries, but for standalone binary tools that you want system wide - aka for RUNNING apps, not for working on as a developer.
+This is **not** for installing development libraries for you to work on/learn from/develop with, but for standalone binary tools and apps to **USE** that you want installed system wide.

 ## Troubleshooting